runtimeverification/haskell-backend/docs/2022-04-07-Total-Corectness-All-Path-Reachability-Proofs.md

 we are trying to prove all of them together, by well-founded induction on a given `measure` defined on the quantified variables `x`.

-The well-founded induction argument requiring the `measure` to decrease before applying a claim as an induction hypothesis replaces the coinductive argument requiring that progress is made before applying a circularity.
+The well-founded induction argument, which requires the `measure` to decrease before applying a claim as an induction hypothesis, will replace the coinductive argument, which requires that progress is made before applying a circularity.

 ## Proposal of syntax changes